TerisaManuel/Tech-Background/02-projects/README.md

 I enjoy working out at home, but I never knew if I was doing exercises correctly.

-Following YouTube videos and hoping for the best isn’t reliable — poor form leads to poor results and higher risk of injury.
+Following YouTube videos and hoping for the best isn’t reliable, poor form leads to poor results and higher risk of injury.

 I wanted something that didn’t just show workouts, but actually helped me **do them properly**.